BOATING ACCIDENTS AND PERSONAL INJURY CLAIMS

 There were 172 accidents in which at least one person was struck by a propeller.
 Collectively, these accidents resulted in 31 deaths and 162 injuries.

 Operator inattention, improper lookout, operator inexperience, machinery failure, and alcohol use rank as the top five primary contributing factors in accidents.
 Where data was known, the most common vessel types involved in reported accidents were open motorboats (46%), personal watercraft (18%), and cabin motorboats (16%).

 Even though you cannot control the decisions others make on the water, you can be prepared by wearing a life jacket and doing your part to stay attentive.
 If you or a loved one have been injured in a boating accident due to the negligence of another, we suggest to always seek the proper medical treatment post-accident to properly diagnose your injuries.
 For all personal injury claims, we advise that you see a medical specialist to determine the extent of your injuries as many injuries go undetected initially.
 In the case of a boat accident, it is important to have an experienced attorney on your side to advocate for your rights.

 Negligent acts may take place in different forms and our attorneys understand that under state and federal laws, boat owners and operators are required to maintain their property.

 Contact Our Attorneys Today

-Hiring our attorneys will allow you to recover while we take over all communication between liable parties.
-If you or a loved one have been injured in a boating accident, please contact our office (add email) today.
+Hiring our Las Vegas personal injury attorneys will allow you to recover while we take over all communication between liable parties.
+If you or a loved one have been injured in a boating accident, please contact Hinds Injury Law Las Vegas today.